colemars/react-config/README.md

 ## Description

 _This is a configuration setup for a React application.
-In this setup, I use the latest versions of all of the npm packages and the latest recommended setup from the package readmes to be as future-proof as possible_
+In this setup, I use the latest versions of all of the npm packages and the most current recommendations to be as future-proof as possible_

 _You can see the deployed app [here](https://philrmass.github.io/react-config/)._

-## Setup And Installation
+## To Build a New Project from this Configuration

 * Git clone the repository at https://github.com/philrmass/react-config.git to a local directory
 * Add your own project code

 ## Steps to Recreate this Configuration

 * Create the directory, init git and npm (you can accept the defaults, creates package.json)
 ```console
 mkdir react-config